 Master the Art of Layering

 When it comes to putting together any party, the starting point is the table setting.
 It’s about bringing beauty to the table.
 We’re always inspired by the place.
 We see what we can find in the garden, or what’s around and in season, and build our scheme around that.
-Stick to natural materials, such as wicker and rattan, then turn your attention to the plates, napkins and tablecloths, building layers of pattern and print, or contrasting dark shades with stronger colours — for instance, Indian pinks on a navy base.
+Stick to natural materials, such as wicker and rattan, then turn our attention to the plates, napkins and tablecloths, building layers of pattern and print, or contrasting dark shades with stronger colours — for instance, Indian pinks on a navy base.
 You want to keep it whimsical and fun and not take things too seriously.
 Read more, ‘Tricks of the Trade: Throwing A Large Dinner Party.’

 Cover the table with lemons, some loose, some tumbling from bowls and some hanging from verdant citrus trees.
 Bringing fruits to the table — whether they are lemons, oranges or green apples — adds a wonderfully fresh feel.
-Though there’s no room for half-measures: “It’s not simply about adding a couple of lemons,” she says.
+Though there’s no room for half-measures: “It’s not simply about adding a couple of lemons.
 You have to do it boldly.
 Going halfway just won’t work.
 It has to have an impact.

 Get inspired by your surroundings.
 Stay as local as you possibly can